 The class position used in the Medical Student Performance Evaluation (MSPE) is determined at the end of Phase 2.
 Individual student ranks are not reported.
-Class position is reported as top third, middle third, and lower third, with special notation for students in the top ten and the top 10% of the class.
+Class position is reported in the MSPE as top third, middle third, and lower third, with special notation for students in the top 10% of the class\.